spaceofjace/sourcebound/README.md

 ## [Contributing](#-contributing)

-I am currently not seeking collaborators on this project as I largely intend it as an example of how I approach building code and systems; that said, please feel free to reach out if you’re interested in collaborating on a substantial expansion in the future.
+I am currently not seeking collaborators on this project as I largely intend it as an example of how I approach building code and systems; that said, if you do have an interest in the project, please contact me as perhaps there is something we can figure out.

 ---